The Global Standard for Conserving Historic Plaster

 Over the years, we have developed and patented an array of specialty products, techniques and tools, designed to strengthen and re-attach existing plaster on ceilings and walls.
 We address the problem at its root – where the plaster meets its substrate.

 Our specialty products and techniques are effective on the most elaborately embellished plaster and on the simplest plain face vernacular plaster.
-Traditional lime plaster on wood lath, cementitious plaster on expanded metal lath and even cast fibrous plaster suspended ceilings respond well to our conservation treatment programs.
+Traditional lime plaster on wood lath, cementitious plaster on expanded metal lath, plaster on masonry and even cast fibrous plaster suspended ceilings respond well to our conservation treatment programs.

 Leading preservation architects and heritage consultants specify the HPCS approach in restorations where important plaster is at risk.

 Our goal is to work with clients who value the original building fabric for which they are responsible and who wish to retain this fabric with the lowest possible level of disruption and cost.

 Newtown, Connecticut (1870) The Building: Trinity Episcopal Church is a Gothic Revival structure in the heart of Newtown’s historic district.
 The 1870 church, with its sandy yellow walls and ornate stenciling in plum and teal, saw its last major renovation in 2000.
 Project Synopsis: Extensive cracking could be observed on the surface side of the plaster 40 feet above the pews.
 Historic Plaster Solutions (HPS), the New England affiliate of HPCS USA, was called in to inspect the back side.
 The inspection revealed that the plaster was separating from the wood lath substrate, leaving entire sections sagging.
 The building’s management could have…

 AD 25 Gel Injectable Dowel Setting Adhesive and AD Premixed Plain Face Plaster Lug and Key Replacement

 CO R-100 BASE Plaster Consolidant Agent